 - Provides employers with a sense of who you are and how your skills & knowledge will benefit them

-- Should outline your education, skills, experience, interests, accomplishments, and abilities
+- Should outline your skills, education, experience and accomplishments

 What goes on my resume?

 Headings can include but are not limited to (not necessarily in this order):

 - Additional headings (awards, volunteer experience, community involvement)

 This would typically include your first and last name, credentials, phone number, email address, LinkedIn URL, website (if applicable).
 If employer of interest is in your city, you can include your city.

 Your phone number should have a professional voicemail connected to it that states your name so the caller knows they are leaving a message for you.
 For email addresses, use your first and last name, if possible, or first initial with last name.
 If necessary, you can include numbers, but avoid using your birth year.
 Consider using a current email account, such as Gmail or Outlook.

 Other than what is included in your work experience section.
 List in functional order and quantify them when possible.
 If using a job posting, try to match this section with the job qualifications